Last Updated: 03/08/2021 at 16:18

 It's always a good idea to keep a pack of tissues on you, just in case!

-The current advice states that if you have a new continuous cough, or a fever, or loss of/change in smell or taste that you should self-isolate for seven days and then reassess your symptoms - even if you don't think you have the coronavirus.
+The current advice states that if you have a new continuous cough, or a fever, or loss of/change in smell or taste that you should self-isolate for ten days and then reassess your symptoms - even if you don't think you have the coronavirus.

 Self-isolation means staying at home without having any contact with other people - which if you're living at home with parents or carers and possibly siblings, might mean sticking to your bedroom.